-Prior to joining Mindful Schools, Seewan served as vice president of digital transformation at the New Teacher Center where she created tech-enabled, people-centered solutions to accelerate educator growth and districtwide systems change.
-At WestEd, she led fast-paced research and online product development to scale the implementation of promising teaching practices and reduce the unpredictability of educational outcomes in charter schools, magnet schools, and community colleges.
-She spent nine years in the classroom, most recently as at San Francisco Community, a teacher-run school in San Francisco Unified School District (SFUSD) implementing rigorous project-based learning.
-She began her career working at Providence Summerbridge, now Breakthrough Collaborative, where she learned that teaching is a fundamentally creative, joyful, and collaborative process.
-She has also taught at two start-up charter schools in the Coalition of Essential Schools network where she learned to navigate issues of equity and access as part of a community building operational infrastructure and designing instructional programs that intentionally challenge the status quo.
+Previously, Seewan was the VP of Digital Transformation at New Teacher Center where she created tech-enabled, people-centered solutions to support educator growth and district change.
+At WestEd, she led projects to scale promising teaching practices and influence the U.S. Department of Education on charter and magnet school programs and community colleges.
+She spent nine years teaching, most recently at San Francisco Community, a teacher-run district school committed to equity pedagogy through project-based learning and before that, at two start-up charter schools.
+She began her career at Providence Summerbridge, now Breakthrough Collaborative, where she learned that teaching is a fundamentally creative, joyful, and collaborative process.

-Seewan is passionate about empowering educators and building cultures and systems that sustain resilience, compassion, liberation, and justice in schools.
-She believes that mindfulness was a missing piece for her as a teacher, and that a practice would have empowered her to foster a braver and more loving classroom community where all students were thriving.
-She received a bachelor’s degree in American history/educational studies from Brown University, a master’s degree in education from the Harvard Graduate School of Education, and National Board Certification.
+Seewan believes that mindfulness was a missing piece for her as a teacher, and that a practice then would have empowered her to facilitate a braver classroom where all students were thriving.
+She received a B.A. in American History/Educational Studies from Brown University, an Ed.M from Harvard, and National Board Certification.

-The firstborn daughter of two Chinese immigrants, Seewan was raised in the New England area of the United States and currently resides in Berkeley, CA, with her husband and daughter.
-She enjoys hiking, snowboarding (which she learned as an adult), and deepening her lifelong passion for ballet, which gives her many opportunities to practice curiosity and kindness with each passing year.
+The firstborn daughter of Chinese immigrants, Seewan was raised in New England and currently resides in Berkeley, California, with her husband and daughter.
+She enjoys hiking, snowboarding, and deepening her lifelong passion for ballet.